lsst-dm/scipi_docs_prototype/isrtask.rst

-In slightly more detail, what this example does is after setting up the flag and utility variable configuration, the code makes several calibration exposures that will be used to create the final corrected output exposure.
+In slightly more detail, what this example does is after setting up the parameter configuration, the code makes several calibration exposures that will be used to create the final corrected output exposure.
 Finally, the output is produced by using the ``run`` function, after ingesting the raw exposure and the calibration exposures and processing them.